Bedrock-Tools/Bedrock-Tools/README.md

 - World Converter
 - Structure block Editor

-## How to use
+## How to set up

-First start by downloading it, note you will have to have your anti virus protection off (real time protection in windows).
-Once you have compleated that then you can go ahead and open the Bedrock Tools Setup.exe up and a window and compleate the steps its asks you.
-Once you have compleated that you have to restart the program and a gui should pop up with options to execute the Features above.
+Download the Software: Download the Bedrock Tools Setup.exe, Note you will need to disable your real time protection in your anti virus.

+Run the Installer: Locate the downloaded Bedrock Tools Setup.exe file and double-click it to run the installer.

+Follow Installation Steps: The installer should guide you through the installation process.
+Typically, you'll need to agree to the terms of service, choose an installation location, and select any additional settings/preferences.

+Complete Installation: Allow the installer to finish installing the software.
+Once the installation completes a prompt to restart the program will appear.

+Access Features: Once the program is running, look for a graphical user interface (GUI) that provides options to execute the various features of Bedrock Tools.
+This interface should allow you to access and utilize the tool's functionalities.